Anthony Casamento

-Corporal Anthony Casamento (November 16, 1920 – July 18, 1987) was presented the Medal of Honor by President Jimmy Carter on September 12, 1980, in a ceremony in the White House Rose Garden, 38 years after Cpl Casamento's heroism on Guadalcanal in 1942.
+Anthony Casamento (November 16, 1920 – July 18, 1987) was a United States Marine who received the Medal of Honor in 1980 for his actions during the Battle of Guadalcanal in 1942.

 Biography

 Casamento was born November 16, 1920, in Manhattan, New York.
 He enlisted in the Marine Corps on August 19, 1940, in New York City.
 After completing recruit training at the Marine Corps Recruit Depot Parris Island, South Carolina, he was assigned to the 5th Marines, 1st Marine Division.

 Military career

 Six months after the Japanese attack on Pearl Harbor, the 5th Marines was on its way to the southwest Pacific to take part in the initial invasion of Japanese-held territory as part of the 1st Marine Division.
 The Marine landing on Guadalcanal began in August 1942 and Cpl Casamento made the assault with Company D, 1st Battalion, 5th Marines.

 On November 1, 1942, while serving as a leader of a machine gun squad in an attack on Japanese positions, Cpl Casamento's Marines came under heavy enemy fire near the Matanikau River.
 During the ensuing battle, all members of the unit were either killed or severely wounded.
 Despite his own multiple wounds, Cpl Casamento continued to provide supporting fire and heroically held the enemy at bay, thereby protecting the flanks of adjoining companies until he was physically unable to continue.